 There are various organizations that can provide managed security services through a security operations center (SOC) with around the clock monitoring.
 Awards in the first cycle of this grant opportunity were given to 19 schools which proposed managed SOC services from various providers.
 The IDOE is open to partnerships between schools and companies with proven track records and the capacity for scale in providing managed cybersecurity services.
 The key to applications for this grant is a school’s financial commitment to enhancing its cybersecurity through a managed services approach rather than relying on local staff/FTEs to assume the full burden of monitoring all network traffic, detecting threats, mitigating vulnerabilities and responding to cybersecurity situations that arise.

 In 2018, the Indiana Department of Education (IDOE) made available a $25,000 matching grant opportunity for schools interested in improving their cybersecurity posture.
 There were two opportunities to apply, and the recipients from each round are listed below.
-If funds are available, we may be able to offer a third application in the fall of 2019.
-Watch the superintendent's newsletter and this page for details.

 For additional questions about cybersecurity opportunities, email Jason Bailey.